albertozurli/cl_timeseries/README.md

 * `--difference`
 * To update

-An example of BOCD heatmap is available at `notebook/chp_analysis.ipynb` (As discussed with J)
+An example of BOCD is available at `notebook/chp_analysis.ipynb` and running `python ./main.py --split`

 ## Package and dependencies: